csdexter/lvsat_py2sql/README.md

  - online mode
  - easier updating?

-## USAGE
+## Usage

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.

-The script assumes you have a suited database aready created (more details to follow)
+The script assumes you have Python3 installed and a suited PostgreSQL database aready created and configured (more details to follow).

     python lvsat_py2sql.py >> launches.sql